h2020-momentum/MOMENTUM/Demand/Mode choice/New mode choice model (logit)/readme.md

 # New mode choice / Disaggregate mode choice model

-This model is intended to estimate modal split between (i) conventiona transport modes as a whole, (ii) bike-sharing, (iii) car-sharing, and (iv) ride-sharing.
+This model is intended to estimate modal split between (i) conventional transport modes as a whole, (ii) bike-sharing, (iii) car-sharing, and (iv) ride-sharing.
 A CSV file with synthetic population data, trip travel times and sharing vehicle availability are taken as an input and the output is also a CSV file, with mode choice combined with the input data.

 # Pre-requisites